What is a good bounce rate for a website?

 Introduction

-In the world of web analytics, bounce rate is a critical metric that determines how engaged your visitors are with your website.
+In the world of web analytics and marketing stats, bounce rate is a critical metric that determines how engaged your visitors are with your website.
 A high bounce rate often signals potential issues with user experience, content relevance, or website performance.
 On the other hand, a lower bounce rate indicates that visitors are exploring your site beyond the initial landing page.

 In this article, we will dive deep into the bounce rate, why it matters, how it is calculated, and what steps you can take to reduce it.
-Additionally, we will introduce PrettyInsights, an advanced web analytics tool that helps businesses understand and optimize their bounce rate effectively.
+Additionally, we will introduce PrettyInsights, an advanced web analytics tool that helps businesses understand and optimize their bounce rate effectively, basically a google analytics alternative.

 What is Bounce Rate?